 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.
-The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of gain or loss on change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or profit or loss, respectively).
+The gain or loss arising on translation of non-monetary items measured at fair value is treated in line with the recognition of gain or loss on change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or profit or loss are also recognised in other comprehensive income or profit or loss, respectively).

-(b) Revenue recognition and cost of sales
+(b) Revenue recognition

 Revenue represents sale of products, classified as bulk and bag, net of trade discounts, value added tax, returns and allowances.
-The performance is recognised at a point in time and the transactions price has already been set.
+The performance is recognised at a point in time and the transaction price has already been set.
 As per condition of sales no alterations and cancellation of orders can be made once goods and services have been delivered.
 No revenue is recognized if there are significant uncertainties regarding recovery of the consideration due.